 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Torquay is $80, while the average daily cost in Coffs Harbour is $125.
+The average daily cost (per person) in Torquay is $86, while the average daily cost in Coffs Harbour is $134.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Torquay and Coffs Harbour in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Torquay and Coffs Harbour in more detail.

 Prices for flights to both Coffs Harbour and Torquay change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.